 The club appreciates the leadership of President Howard whose coordinated efforts have tasked club members to secure financial sponsors.
 These efforts result in show success.
 Finally, a big thank you to Sam Hauk and Neil Townes whose dedication in setting up the show for the past two decades has contributed to our successful meets.
 We are in search of a team to assume this responsibility in 2025, so step right up.
 Thank you one and all for what each of you do as we look forward to the 15th!

+As requested by the editor-Dave Williams responded, Thank you Dave.
+Frankie Lambert

 8/27/24